 sysblast.sample file is provided in licensed AB-BLAST

-the most efficient use of computing resources will be obtained
+The most efficient use of computing resources will often be obtained

-so that the computational overhead of thread creation,
+so that the computational overhead of thread creation and memory management

-When activated for a computer system, Intel HyperThreads typically appear like separate processors to application programs like BLAST.
-BLAST can spawn an additional thread of execution for each HyperThread.
-Use of HyperThreads often speeds up a search, but with the attendant increase in memory required for each additional thread.
+When activated for a computer system, Intel HyperThreads typically appear like separate logical processors to application programs like BLAST, and the software may spawn an additional thread of execution for each one.
+Use of HyperThreads often (not always!) speeds up a search, but with an increase in memory required for each additional thread.
 HyperThreads are not as efficient as real cores.

 If sufficient memory is only available to cache files for a subset of databases, file caching will not be effective.
 Files are usually cached by the operating system in a FIFO (first in/first out) manner, such that files accessed earlier in a job stream will be dropped from the cache to make room for files accessed later.
-Overall system throughput may improve if the job stream can be structured to search all queries against one cache-able database subset before proceeding to search the next cacheable subset, and so on until all of the required databases have been searched.
-In this manner, the database files can generally be cached (aside from the very first time each database is searched, which primes the cache).
+Overall system throughput may improve if the job stream can be structured to search all queries against one cache-able subset of the databases before proceeding to search the next cacheable subset, and so on, until all of the desired databases have been searched.
+In this manner, analysis pipelines run on memory-limited computers can still benefit from caching.

 How much additional memory is useful for file caching?